 Are furloughed employees entitled to perks and bonuses?

-No. The full extent of employees’ entitlement under furlough is 80% of their usual monthly wages, up to £2,500, plus the associated Employer National Insurance contributions and minimum pension contributions.
-Perks and bonuses can only be added at the employer’s discretion, and the same is true of commission payments.
+No. Perks and bonuses can only be added at the employer’s discretion and cost, and the same is true of commission payments.

-While employees under furlough are not entitled to perks and bonuses, the scheme will cover their pension contribution and the employer’s contribution to their National Insurance.
-Preparing guidelines for use within your business explaining what going on furlough entails will help clarify things for employees in a way that helps prevent any contentious issues.
+While employees under furlough are not entitled to perks and bonuses, the scheme does cover their pension contribution and the employer’s contribution to their National Insurance.
+From 1 August 2020 the employer will need to contribute to these costs, as set out above.

 How do I calculate furlough pay for a fluctuating salary?